What Are Reflexive Verbs?

 ✗ I told him to stand behind

-When you use the preposition 'by' in combination with a reflexive verb, we make an emphatic sentence using reflexive verbs, so, no reflexive sentence is made.
-One of the ways to differentiate between emphatic and reflexive sentences is to check whether we can omit the reflexive pronoun or not.
-If you can omit the reflexive pronoun it means the sentence is an emphatic sentence.
+When you use the preposition 'by' in combination with a reflexive verb, it creates an emphatic sentence using reflexive pronouns, so no reflexive sentence is formed.
+One way to differentiate between emphatic and reflexive sentences is by checking whether the reflexive pronoun can be omitted or not.
+If the reflexive pronoun can be omitted, it indicates an emphatic sentence.
 Check out these examples:

 I did the dishes